nikgun1984/Password-Checker/README.md

 # Password-Checker
-I am starting writing an Password Checker
+I am starting writing an Password Checker app.
+Will be updating it.